NCBI-Codeathons/GWAusage/README.md

 ## Instructions for Use
 ### Installation
+A Dockerized image of the GWAusage pipeline Shiny app can be cloned from the repository and run locally.
+Input files should be placed in the input folder.
+All required programs are contained within the image.
+Docker 2.0 or higher is required.
+Once the image is downloaded, it can be run from the same directory with
+`docker run --rm -p 3838:3838 GWAusage`

+Alternatively, the GWAusage pipeline can be run as a Shiny app outside of Docker.
+The entire repository can be cloned locally to run the pipeline.
+The software tools Plink, GCTA, and R, as well as the R packages MASS, qqman, haploR, and their dependencies, are required to run the pipeline.

 ### User provided inputs
 GWAusage requires a genotyping data file and a phenotype file.
 Covariates must be separated into a file of discrete covariates and a file of continuous covariates.
 See [Inputs](https://github.com/NCBI-Codeathons/ID-GWAS.git#inputs) for additional information on the format of these files.
 ### Running GWAusage